Best value fibre broadband deals today:

 Virgin Media cable broadband offers unparalleled internet speeds - no other provider can touch even its entry-level package.
 You can choose from:

-Home broadband speeds in the UK don't come faster than those provided by Virgin's VIVID 300 fibre plan.
-It costs almost £50 a month, but you get speeds of up to 37.5MB per second.
+Home broadband speeds in the UK don't come faster than those provided by Virgin's VIVID 350 fibre plan.
+It costs around £50 a month, but you get speeds of up to 45MB per second.
 Extremely rapid.

 View all Virgin Media fibre broadband deals